 See details on the program requirements in the attached PDFs (below).
 See samples submitted in prior semesters here.

-The spring 2013 information session on community engagement and the portfolio has passed.
-Please contact Dr. Matthews for an individual appointment for more details.
+Please contact Dr. Matthews for an individual appointment or for more details.